eclipse-vertx/vert.x/new/core_manual_js.md

 #### Chunked HTTP Responses and Trailers

-vert.x also supports [HTTP Chunked Transfer Encoding](http://en.wikipedia.org/wiki/Chunked_transfer_encoding).
+Vert.x supports [HTTP Chunked Transfer Encoding](http://en.wikipedia.org/wiki/Chunked_transfer_encoding).
 This allows the HTTP response body to be written in chunks, and is normally used when a large response body is being streamed to a client, whose size is not known in advance.

 You put the HTTP response into chunked mode as follows: